-6.3.2 Growth & Energy
+10.2.3 Growth & Energy

 Most buildings currently in Dorset, and most that are likely to be built in the future, are private residential structures.
 Consequently, strategies that lead to greater energy conservation and effective utilization of renewable energy systems in these buildings will have a substantial impact on total energy usage in the community.
-Those strategies should include space heating, water heating, lighting/ electric, and transportation opportunities.
+Those strategies should include space heating, water heating, lighting/electric, and transportation opportunities.

-Dorset's plan for future development as reflected in the Town Plan and Zoning Bylaw allows and encourages higher densities of development in village centers and along existing highways adjacent to those areas.
+Dorset's plan for future development allows and encourages higher densities of development in village centers and along existing highways adjacent to those areas.
 On its face, such development plans support energy conservation objectives by limiting sprawl and thus reducing energy used for transportation and energy required for the delivery of essential services to residents.
 While appropriate, the effectiveness of this plan is somewhat limited by the fact that Dorset is a rural community with relatively few local job sites or stores and a high school (used by most students) located in an adjacent town.
-Furthermore, the Town Plan notes that most recent residential development has not occurred as "infill" in village or village residential districts, but rather on large lots in outlying rural districts.
+Furthermore, most recent residential development has not occurred as "infill" in village or village residential districts, but rather on large lots in outlying rural districts.
 The most effective strategies for siting new residential development in Dorset, therefore, may be those that focus on the location and solar orientation of new developments and buildings.8